-The Critical Assistance Program (CA) provides direct emergency financial assistance to low-to-moderate income households in areas of the state that are not served with HUD Emergency Solutions Grant, state-funded Homeless Prevention Program, or other funds.
+The Critical Assistance Program (CA) provides direct emergency financial assistance to low-to-moderate income households in areas of the state that are not served by the HUD Emergency Solutions Grant, state-funded Homeless Prevention Program, or other funds.
 Households served are at or below 80 percent of County Median Income (CMI), with the majority of households below 30 percent of CMI.
-CA funding can be utilized for a one-time rent payment, utility payment, security deposit, mortgage payment or property tax payment to prevent homelessness.
+CA funds can be utilized for a one-time rent payment, utility payment, security deposit, mortgage payment or property tax payment to prevent homelessness.

-The Division of Energy, Housing and Community Resources awards CA grant funds to one eligible applicant who has the capacity to assist the neediest clients throughout the state of Wisconsin, outside of Dane, Milwaukee, and Racine counties.
+The Division of Energy, Housing and Community Resources awards CA grant funds to one, eligible agency who has the capacity to assist the neediest clients throughout the state of Wisconsin, outside of Dane, Milwaukee, and Racine counties.
 Grant awards include operations funds to support housing activities, and may be used to provide housing counseling as well as staff salaries and other administrative necessities.

 The Division encourages the coordination of CA prevention activities with existing local programs and expects the grantee agency to collaborate with agencies in local communities for the delivery of homelessness prevention services.

 The grantee agency may provide security deposit assistance to renters after other homeless prevention assistance sources are considered.